A joint statement from Islamic Scholars on Muslim burials

 The Elders Council of Newcastle is the older people’s forum in Newcastle.
 It is a voluntary organisation run by and for older people in Newcastle.
 They work to get the voice and views of older people heard in our city.

-test your sight and examine the health of your eyes.
-There are some health conditions that can effect your eyes.
+Opticians and Optometrists test your sight and examine the health of your eyes.
+There are some health conditions that can effect your eyes and the symptoms are only found on examination.
 Regular checks are important.

-is a progressive neurological condition which effects movements such as walking, talking and writing.
+Parkinson’s disease is a progressive neurological condition which affects movements such as walking, talking and writing.

 There are plenty of green spaces in and around Newcastle upon Tyne, where you can take a walk, ride a bike, use the play/exercise facilities and enjoy the fresh air.
-Here’s a handy list of those in Newcastle.
+Some of the parks also feature part of the Hadrian’s Way.
+Here’s a handy list of those in Newcastle and close by.

 If you are planning to travel abroad, or in some cases within the UK, you are required to have a valid UK passport.